organ of Corti

 Two hair cells and two supporting cells shown as they are arranged in the organ of Corti.

-The organ of Corti lies with the cochlea of the inner ear.
+The organ of Corti lies within the cochlea of the inner ear.
 In the organ of Corti, sound vibrations which pass along the cochlear duct are converted into nerve impulses.
 These impulses are transmitted along the cochlear nerve, or auditory nerve, to the brain, where they are interpreted as sound.

 The organ of Corti lies on the basilar membrane close to the attachment to the osseus lamina.
 In this situation it extends throughout the whole of the 2 and three-quarter turns of the cochlear duct.